22nd June 2021

 How Benefit in Kind affects your tax bill?

 After each tax year, your employer (in this case, your limited company) must report all benefits in kind to HMRC via the P11D form.
 HMRC then adjusts your tax code so that you pay the appropriate tax amount through your salary.
 At MyAccountant, preparing the form is part of our standard services.

 If your salary is below the personal tax allowance, you pay the tax through your self-assessment tax return for the tax year.

-In addition to the above, the company also pays National Insurance at a rate of 13.8% of the taxable benefit in kind.
+In addition to the above, the company also pays National Insurance at a rate of 15.05% (2022/23 rate) of the taxable benefit in kind.

 What to do next?

 The benefits listed above are only a few of the many available.
 If you’d like to explore your options or want to know more about the benefits your company can provide, please get in touch with your accounts manager.